murkyl/vault-plugin-secrets-objectscale/README.md

 The required settings for registering a plugin are `plugin_directory` and `api_addr`.
 These need to be set according to your environment.

 After copying the binary into the plugin directory, make sure that the permissions on the binary allow the Vault server process to execute it.
 Sometimes this means changing the ownership and group of the plugin to the Vault POSIX user account, for example chown vault:vault and a chmod 750.
+On a Windows platform make sure the binary ends with the .exe extension.

 Make sure the Vault server itself is running, unsealed, and your have logged into Vault before registering the plugin.